 Terrelene holds a Juris Doctorate from the University of New Mexico School of Law, and a Master of Public Affairs from the University of Texas at Austin, Lyndon B. Johnson School of Public Affairs.
 She is licensed to practice law in New Mexico and the Navajo Nation.
 Terrelene most recently served as the Executive Director of the Navajo Division of Social Services.
-She was appointed by the President of the Navajo Nation, and confirmed by the Navajo Nation Council.
+She was appointed by the President of the Navajo Nation and confirmed by the Navajo Nation Council.
 She served in this capacity from May 2015 to January 2019.
 Prior to her appointment with the Navajo Nation, Terrelene was employed as an attorney at Johnson Barnhouse & Keegan, LLP, in Albuquerque.
-She also served as a staff attorney at New Mexico Legal Aid, Inc., where she provided legal services to low income clients regarding federal Indian law, family law, and tribal law matters.
+She also served as a staff attorney at New Mexico Legal Aid, Inc., where she provided legal services to low-income clients regarding federal Indian law, family law, and tribal law matters.

-Terrelene previously worked as the Tribal Liaison for the New Mexico Human Services Department where she managed tribal related projects impacting Native American health and human services programs.
+Terrelene previously worked as the Tribal Liaison for the New Mexico Human Services Department where she managed tribal-related projects impacting Native American health and human services programs.
 Terrelene also served as the Associate Director of Honoring Nations at the Harvard Project on American Indian Economic Development, Harvard University, where she co-authored reports and case studies evaluating tribal sovereignty programs and governmental best practices.
-Terrelene is originally from Pinon, Arizona and is a tribal member of the Navajo Nation.
+Terrelene is originally from Pinon, Arizona, and is a tribal member of the Navajo Nation.

 MPH, Policy Advocate

-is a long-time advocate for women and families.
+Tracy is a long-time advocate for women and families.
 Most recently, she coordinated a large coalition focused on improving the health and well-being of young children and their families in central New Mexico.
 Her past professional experience has included health promotion, birth work, lactation support, and advocating for survivors of sexual and intimate partner violence.
 Born and raised in Appalachia, she has had the pleasure of working, playing, and raising her three children in the East Mountains since 2009.
-Tracy holds a BA in Psychology and Women’s Studies from Miami University, a graduate certificate in Maternal Child Health Epidemiology from University of Arizona, and a Master of Public Health degree from the University of New Mexico.
+Tracy holds a BA in Psychology and Women’s Studies from Miami University, a graduate certificate in Maternal Child Health Epidemiology from the University of Arizona, and a Master of Public Health degree from the University of New Mexico.